-We have assigned an SQS2 sustainability quality score (very good) to the Government of Colombia's green, social and sustainable bond framework.
+We are maintaining an SQS2 sustainability quality score (very good) - originally assigned on 7 February 2024 - on the social projects in the Government of Colombia's green, social and sustainable bond framework dated August 2022.
 The government has established its use-of-proceeds framework with the aim of financing social projects across eight eligible social categories.
-Social bonds to be issued will finance eligible expenditures identified in the 2023 budget year (from 1 January to 31 December), covering six of the eight eligible social categories.
+Social bonds to be issued will finance eligible expenditures identified for the 2024 budget year (from 1 January to 31 December), covering six of the eight eligible social categories.
 The framework is aligned with the four core components of the International Capital Market Association's (ICMA) Social Bond Principles (SBP) 2023.
 The framework demonstrates a high contribution to sustainability.